Everything you need to know when considering bunion surgery. For people who have bunions and want to understand how to surgically correct bunions.

 It’s surgery – expect some pain afterwards.
 The procedure itself should be painless as you will have had anesthesia (see above).
 Before the Surgeon places the surgical dressing the operating room, he or she will often numb the foot with a long-acting anesthetic that should provide excellent pain relief to get you through the night.
 In addition, the post-operative pain will be managed with narcotics and/or anti-inflammatories.
 You will experience the most pain during the first three post-operative days – expect each day to be better than the last.

-When it comes to bunion surgery, lasers are typically used as they don’t offer any advantage to other techniques.
+When it comes to bunion surgery, lasers are NOT typically used as they don’t offer any advantage to other techniques.
 Minimally invasive surgery for bunions was popular in the 80’s and 90’s.
 For most bunions, minimally invasive techniques don’t offer any significant advantages to standard techniques either.

 In order to correct your bunion, metallic surgical hardware such as screws, staples, plates and wires are usually needed to stabilize the bones in their corrected position.
 Surgical stainless steel is most commonly used.
-You should be aware that Nickel is present in surgical stainless steel hardware and if you have an allergy you should notify you doctor prior to surgery.
+You should be aware that Nickel is present in surgical stainless steel hardware and if you have an allergy you should notify your doctor prior to surgery.
 Titanium is also used, but not as commonly as stainless steel.
 Absorbable screws are also available, but are much less commonly used.